 Troubleshooting backup and restoration issues

-- Verify that you have a Google account added to your phone.
+- Verify that you added a Google account to your phone.

 - Verify that you have Google Play services installed on your phone.
 Note: Google Play services is only available on Android 2.3.4 and higher.

 - If you are attempting to back up on a cellular data network, make sure that you have data for both WhatsApp and Google Play services.
-Contact your provider if you are unsure.
+Please contact your provider if you are unsure.

-- Attempt to do a backup on a different network (for example, try connecting to Wi-Fi if you are unable to back up on a cellular network).
+- Try to create a backup over a different network (for example, try connecting to Wi-Fi if you are unable to back up over a cellular network).

-- Verify that you are attempting to restore data from the same phone number and Google account that the backup was created on.
+- Make sure that you are trying to restore a backup using the same phone number and Google account that the backup was created on.

-- Verify that there is enough space on your phone to restore the backup.
+- Make sure that there is enough space on your phone to restore the backup.

-- Verify that you have Google Play services installed in your phone.
+- Make sure that you have Google Play services installed in your phone.
 Note: Google Play services is only available on Android 2.3.4 and higher.

-- Make sure your phone is connected to a strong and stable network.
+- Make sure your phone has a strong and stable Internet connection.
 If restoring using cellular network does not work, please try Wi-Fi.

 WhatsApp Support Team